-When people learn of the MA (Memory Activation) Theory of Mind/Brain, they are often surprised by the terminology.
-That is, I don’t have any!
-Of course I use neuroscience terms such as “neurons,” “functional neural networks,” “large scale neural activity,” etc. But in describing the mind I simply use everyday words: memory, experience, thought, emotion, intention etc. I seldom use cognitive science terms such as “phenomenology,” “neurocognitive networks,” “semantic memory,” or “executive control.”
+When people first encounter the MA (Memory Activation) Theory of Mind/Brain, they are often surprised by the terminology.
+That is, I don’t use any special terms to describe the mind.
+Of course I use neuroscience terms such as “neurons,” “functional neural networks,” “large scale neural activity,” etc. But in describing the mind I simply use everyday words: memory, experience, thought, feeling, goals, attention, intention etc. I seldom use brain science terms such as “phenomenology,” “neurocognitive networks,” “semantic memory,” or “executive control.”

 Why not?
 Because, like any paradigm-shifting theory, the MA Theory is based on an entirely new set of philosophical assumptions.
-These are the foundation of an original model of brain mechanics.
+This new paradigm is the foundation of an original model of brain mechanics: the MA Method.

-If a brain theory is based on an entirely new view of the mind, then old terminology won’t work.
-New terms — in this case, everyday language — is required to paint the new picture of how brains work.
+Since my brain theory is based on an entirely new view of the mind, old terminology won’t work.
+New terms — in this case, everyday language — are required to paint a new picture of how the mind/brain system works.